-1. Book an evaluation with MyMD if you are an Ohio resident and suffer from a condition which qualifies for medical marijuana therapy.
+1. Request an evaluation with MyMD if you are an Ohio resident and suffer from a condition which qualifies for medical marijuana therapy.

-3. Complete the online Intake Form with government issued identification and signed consent forms.
+2. Complete the online Intake Form with government issued identification

-5. At the scheduled time, click the appointment link in your e-mail to initiate a telemedicine evaluation.
+5. At the scheduled time, click the provided appointment link to initiate your telemedicine evaluation.

 6. Receive an introduction to managing conditions with cannabis, an overview of available products, and general information about the Ohio Medical Marijuana Control Program.

-7. MyMD completes your registration and an image of your Ohio medical marijuana card is available immediately after paying the state administrative fee.
+7. MyMD completes your registration shortly after your evaluation.
+An image of your Ohio medical marijuana card is available immediately upon paying the administrative fee through the State registry.

 Get Your Card